6 Steps to Getting Someone in a Nursing Home And Mistakes To Avoid

 - Bring up any concerns you have with the nursing home's senior staff members and schedule follow-up meetings or conference calls

-- Take time to help your loved one coming up with a satisfying new routine and identify enjoyable activities
+- Take time to help your loved one come up with a satisfying new routine and identify enjoyable activities

-- Remind your mom or dad often that he or she is loved and that you will continue to keep contact as much as you possibly can
+- Remind your mom or dad often that they are loved and that you will continue to keep contact as much as you possibly can

-- Prepare how you'll respond if your mom or dad complains about wanting to go home or being unhappy
+- Prepare how you'll respond if your mom or dad complain about wanting to go home or being unhappy

 - When it's time for you to leave, try to make sure your parent has the company of another resident or staff member or is settled into an engaging activity